The Housekeeper and the Professor: Mathematical terminology that occurs in the story

+Critical reception

+The novel was the inaugural winner of the Hon'ya Taishō Award.
+A review for the Japan Times wrote: "Ogawa gently unfolds an elegant, charming equation for success, leaving the reader to muse about loss, memory and the magic of mathematics."

+Dennis Overbye, writing for the New York Times, called it a "deceptively elegant" novel.
+Kirkus Reviews gave a positive review, writing the novel "deftly balances whimsy with heartache" and ultimately calling it a "simple story, well told".
+The New Yorker gave a mixed review, writing that although there were some touching scenes, the relationship between the housekeeper and the professor never built up to any great revelations.

 Film

 A film based on the novel was released on January 21, 2006.
 It was directed by Takashi Koizumi.

 In contrast to the original work, which is told from the perspective of the narrator, the film is shown from the perspective of 29-year-old "Root" as he recounts his memories of the Professor to a group of new pupils.
 Though there are a few differences between the film and the original work (for example, the movie touches on the relationship between the Professor and the widow, while the book does not give much detail), the film is generally faithful to the original.